Divorce

 Divorce: The process of terminating a marriage or domestic partnership.

-Domestic Relations Order (DRO): A DRO is a special type of court order that divides retirement benefits in a divorce that is issued separate and apart from a final judgment granting a divorce or marital settlement agreement.
+Domestic Relations Order (DRO): A DRO is a special type of court order that divides retirement benefits in a divorce.
+It is issued separately from a final judgment granting a divorce or marital settlement agreement.

-Eligible Surviving Spouse: A spouse married to a member at least one year prior to the date of retirement or two years prior to the date of the member’s death and has reached the age of 55 on or prior to the date of the member’s death.
-(Gov. Code §31760.1; 31760.2.)
+Eligible Surviving Spouse: spouse married to or in a registered domestic partnership with a member at least one year prior to the date of retirement or two years prior to the date of the member’s death and has reached the age of 55 on or prior to the date of the member’s death.
+(Gov. Code §§ 31760.1, 31760.2.)

 Judgment of Dissolution of Marriage: An order that states the court’s decision in a summary dissolution case to end a marriage or domestic partnership.
 It states the date that the parties become single and tells the parties to comply with the agreement attached to the judgment.